Email Marketing

 Add to your calendar:

-Let’s see how to use this piece of code in our drag and drop builder.
+Let’s see how to use these “Add to calendar” HTML links in our drag-and-drop builder.

 Open the email template you need.
 Drag a new “Text” element from the left-hand side and drop it where you need it in the template.
 Click on the element and choose the “Source code” icon in the drop-down “Variables” menu.
 Copy and paste the piece of code with your calendar event links in the opened window.
 And that’s it!
 You’re all set.